jerrymarino/xcbuildkit/README.md

 # xcbuildkit

-xcbuildkit is a system to implement external build systems inside of Xcode
+xcbuildkit is a framework to extend or replace Xcode's build system

-_It's currently an unstable prototype to explore how it will all fit together._

-# Usgage
+# Usaage

-See Examples/BProgress
+Checkout the examples directory

 ## What is this used for?